Morpheus1308/Arkham/README.md

 #Note

-This code has been build with Qt 5.5 on Linux and Windows.
-You may experience trouble with the qml ui.
+This code has been build with against Qt 5.5 on Linux with gcc and on Windows 7 against Qt 5.5 with msvc.
+You may experience trouble executing the qml ui.
 In that case, just disable it in the root .pro file.